 For the Comprehensive Examination, the student is required to complete a dissertation research proposal.
-The dissertation proposal should provide the basis for an open discussion to determine whether the student has a good project and how it can be improved.
-Potential and/or perceived flaws or uncertainties should be clearly discussed and highlighted.
-The topic of the proposal is generally selected by the student in consultation with his or her research advisor.
+The dissertation proposal will provide the basis for an open discussion to determine whether the student has a good project and how it can be improved.
+Potential and/or perceived flaws or uncertainties will be clearly discussed and highlighted.
+The topic of the proposal is generally selected by the student in consultation with their research advisor.
 The proposal is expected to be conceptually well-founded and adequately documented.
 Attribution to published and unpublished sources must be comprehensive.
-As described in the Appendix on page 33, the proposal is to be well-organized and should describe original and innovative experiments or analyses that will accomplish the stated aims and objectives of the research.
+As described in the Appendix on page 38, the proposal is to be well-organized and describe original and innovative experiments or analyses that will accomplish the stated aims and objectives of the research.
 The written proposal must include the rationale as well as the significance of the proposed experiments or analyses.
 The significance of the expected results should be discussed.
-There is no absolute limit on the length of the proposal, but it is recommended that the entire document be no more than 10 to 20 double-spaced pages of text and up to an additional 10 pages of references, appendices, tables, figures, etc. Already-written papers should be included as appendices, but should be summarized in the main body of the proposal.
-The final written proposal should be delivered to all members of the committee a minimum of three weeks prior to the oral examination date.
+There is no absolute limit on the length of the proposal, but the entire document is recommended to be approximately 20 double-spaced pages of text and up to an additional 10 pages of references, appendices, tables, figures, etc. Already-written papers will be summarized in the main body of the proposal and are included as appendices.
+The final written proposal is to be delivered to all members of the committee a minimum of three weeks prior to the oral examination date.
 The committee will then provide feedback on the proposal within two weeks.
 Students will then have the week before the exam to revise the proposal.
 The Director of Graduate Studies recommends that all students discuss the Specific Aims of their dissertation research proposal with all members of their Comprehensive Exam committee at least two to three months (or more) before their Comprehensive Exam.

-At the oral examination, the student gives a 30 - 45 minute presentation of the dissertation proposal.
+At the oral examination, the student gives a 30-45 minute presentation of the dissertation proposal.
 The Comprehensive Examination committee evaluates the student's proposal and conducts an oral examination on the student's understanding of both the content of the research proposal and the basic concepts underlying the contents.
 The student is graded pass/fail.
 A unanimous vote of the panel decides the grade.
 The chair of the committee shall notify the department chair of the decision and submit the completed, signed evaluation form.
 The department chair shall notify the Pitt Public Health Office of Student Affairs of the decision.
-A "pass" shall be warranted when both of the following conditions are met: (i) the written proposal is considered acceptable as presented, and (ii) the student has performed knowledgeably in defense of the proposal.
-In the event of a failure, the student shall be given one opportunity to repeat the Comprehensive Examination provided that the modified written proposal is submitted within four months after notification of failure of the first exam.
-In the event of a second failure, the faculty shall recommend either dismissal of the student from the program or that the student transfer to the M.S. degree program for the completion of his/her training.
+A "pass" is given when both of the following conditions are met: (i) the written proposal is considered acceptable as presented, and (ii) the student has performed knowledgeably in defense of the proposal.
+In the event of a failure, the student will be given one opportunity to repeat the Comprehensive Examination provided that the modified written proposal is submitted within four months after notification of failure of the first exam.
+In the event of a second failure, the faculty will recommend either dismissal of the student from the program or that the student transfer to the M.S. degree program for the completion of his/her training.
 See the Pitt Public Health Probation and Dismissal Policy for more information.